ahamlinman/randomizer/SERVERLESS.md

 ```

 The parameter name in the `aws ssm` command is unique within your AWS account,
-must start with a `/`, and can contain additional slash-separated parts to help
+must start with a `/`, and can contain extra slash-separated parts to help
-you organize all of the SSM parameters in your account.
-While the parameter can
+organize all the SSM parameters in your account.
+While the parameter can be
-be encrypted with the default AWS-managed SSM key, the CloudFormation template
+encrypted with the default AWS-managed SSM key, the CloudFormation template
-does not currently support encryption with a custom KMS key (which would cost
+doesn't currently support encryption with a custom KMS key (which would cost
-$1/mo and require additional IAM and KMS setup).
+$1/mo and require extra IAM and KMS setup).

 [ssm parameter store]: https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html

 ## Run the Initial Deployment

-Now, we're ready to use AWS [CloudFormation][CloudFormation] to deploy the
+Now, we can use AWS [CloudFormation][CloudFormation] to deploy the randomizer
-randomizer into our account, with all necessary resources (e.g. the DynamoDB
+into our account, with all necessary resources (like the DynamoDB table for
-table for storing groups) automatically created and configured.
+storing groups) automatically created and configured.

 Similar to how you picked S3 bucket and SSM parameter names, you'll also need
 to pick a name for your CloudFormation "stack."
 Like your repository name, this